 Storytelling on Facebook is one of the most effective skills you can have in your comms bag of talents.
 And I’m getting my best Miley… Read More »Powerful real-life storytelling on Facebook is content of the week

-Winner of content of the week is a Christmas message video: What a fun and creative idea to turn the house from Christmas movie, Home… Read More »A touching Christmas message video is content of the week
+Winner of content of the week is a Christmas message video: What a fun and creative idea to turn the house from Christmas movie, Home… Read More »Manchester Council’s touching Christmas message video

 The subject of dealing with negative social media comments crops up in almost every social media training course I run, so I thought I’d share… Read More »Dealing with negative social media comments – dos and don’ts